The Scarlet Clue

 The Scarlet Clue is a 1945 American mystery film directed by Phil Rosen and starring Sidney Toler, Mantan Moreland, and Ben Carter.
 It was produced and released by Monogram Pictures.

-The film is also known as Charlie Chan in the Scarlet Clue (American informal title) and Charlie Chan: The Scarlet Clue in Australia.
-The film is presumed to be in the public domain, due to the omission of a valid copyright notice on original prints.

 Plot

 Government agent Charlie Chan and a police investigator are tracking down the theft of radar secrets.
 When the man they are tailing is murdered, a clue left behind is a footprint in blood.
-An automobile on the scene, reported stolen, leads Chan -- accompanied by Number Three Son Tommy and chauffeur Birmingham Brown -- to a radio station.
+An automobile on the scene, reported stolen, leads Chan—accompanied by Number Three Son Tommy and chauffeur Birmingham Brown—to a radio station.
 Birmingham runs into his old friend Ben Carter at the station, while Chan interrogates the staff, actors, cleaning woman, and tyrannical sponsor.
 The closer Chan gets to solving the mystery, the more often the mysterious murders happen.

-The science lab where the radar secrets are developed shares the same skyscraper floor with a radio soap opera studio, The lab also has a weather chamber that can create below-zero blizzards or extreme heat.
-Tommy and Birmingham become trapped in it, but Chan rescues them.
+The radio station is on the same skyscraper floor as a science laboratory, where the radar secrets are developed.
+The lab also has a weather chamber that can create below-zero blizzards or extreme heat.
+Tommy and Birmingham become trapped in the chamber, but Chan rescues them.

-Station manager Ralph Brett is part of the spy ring, but he can only communicate with the master spy by telephone -- with the response always returning by teletype.
+Station manager Ralph Brett is part of the spy ring, but he can only communicate with the master spy by telephone—with the response always returning by teletype.
 The master spy employs a clever poison that causes death in conjunction with lighting a cigarette.
 Blackmailing actress Gloria Bayne and genial ham actor Willie Rand meet death by this device.

 The master spy judges Brett to be a liability, and lures Brett to a freight elevator.
 A trap door opens beneath him and drops him seven stories to his death.
 Chan now suspects who the guilty party is, and finds a way to force the culprit out into the open.
 When the master spy desperately tries to make a getaway, Chan grimly observes, "Killer caught in own trap."